 “I talked to an agent yesterday, but I still need help…”

-Your customers want to avoid conversations that start like this.
+Your customers want to avoid contact center conversations that start like this.

 But, when they’re unable to achieve their goals, they’ll go to great lengths to get the answers they need.
-And, for your support team, that can mean countless conversations, chats, and emails to ensure the customer feels happy.
+And, for your customer service team, that can mean countless conversations, chats, and emails that can artificially inflate your call volume numbers.

 So, what exactly is first call resolution (or “FCR,” for short)?

-First call resolution—sometimes referred to as “one call resolution” or “first contact resolution” on omnichannel CX teams—is the rate at which support tickets are resolved on the first call or contact (chat, email, etc.).
-FCR is typically expressed as a percentage of all calls a support team handles.
+First call resolution—sometimes referred to as “one call resolution” or “first contact resolution” on omnichannel customer experience teams—is the rate at which support tickets are resolved on the first call or contact (chat, email, etc.).
+First call resolution rates are typically expressed as a percentage of all calls a support team handles.

-To calculate FCR rate for your company, divide the number of support tickets that were resolved on the first contact by the total tickets from the same period.
+To calculate the first call resolution rate for your company, divide the number of support tickets that were resolved on the first contact by the total tickets from the same period.
 (If your company routinely deals with complex or technical requests that cannot reasonably be solved on the first interaction, you may want to exclude those from the total number of tickets.)
 Expressed as a formula, your FCR rate looks like this:

 For example, let’s say that customers opened 1,200 tickets last month and 600 were resolved on the first contact.
-You guessed it—your FCR rate is 50%.
+You guessed it—your first call resolution rate is 50%.
 Not bad, but you definitely have room for improvement!

 Remember, FCR is concerned with one thing and one thing only: whether or not the customer’s issue is resolved on the first interaction.
 Note that FCR does not factor in the efficiency of the first call or contact.
 This means that improving FCR may come at the expense of other efficiency-based metrics, such as AHT (average handle time).
 Solving a customer’s problem on the first interaction means that your agents will need to spend more time clarifying questions, getting to the root cause of an issue, and checking for other problems.
 In the short term, FCR may actually lead to a slower support process—but one that’s much better for your customers, your agents, and your CSAT rating! ⭐⭐⭐⭐⭐